eventespresso/event-espresso-core/docs/A--Best-Practices/php-standards.md

 ### File Naming Schema

-Note: this only applies to legacy file naming- all new classes should be the class' name followith `.php`.
+> This only applies to legacy file naming- all new classes should be the class' name followed with `.php`.

 File Type | Schema | Description | Example
 --------- | ------ | ----------- | -------